Intel Core i5 vs. i7: Which Is Better for Gaming?

 As we’ve already seen, the trick lies in balancing CPU and GPU capacities to ensure both function at their best.
 And you should know that, frankly, you either need a really high-end graphics card or multiple cards installed on your PC at the same time for an i5 to “lag behind” and bottleneck your GPU during gaming.

 All things considered, there are significant differences between i5 and i7 CPUs, but they are not differences that really matter for gaming.
-It is true that the gap in price between an i5 and an i7 depends on the system, but even if it is less than $100, you may want to spend this money on a better graphics card, which is actually more important if you are a gamer: remember that minor CPU bottlenecks resulting from combining an i5 with a high-end card are not such a big deal.
-It is better to bottleneck a GTX 1080 a bit than to have a i7 with a GTX 1070.
+It is true that the gap in price between an i5 and an i7 depends on the system.
+But even if it is less than $100, you may want to spend this money on a better graphics card.
+It is actually more important if you are a gamer: remember that minor CPU bottlenecks resulting from combining an i5 with a high-end card are not such a big deal.
+It is better to bottleneck a GTX 1080 a bit than to have an i7 with a GTX 1070.
 Invest your money wisely and, if you’re a gamer, upgrade your GPU rather than count on the slight performance boost that an i7 offers.